-The Paul Harris Society recognizes individuals who choose to contribute \$1,000 or more each Rotary year to the Annual Fund, the PolioPlus Fund, or an approved global grant.
-Paul Harris Society contributions count toward these recognition categories: Rotary Foundation Sustaining Member and
+The Paul Harris Society recognizes individuals who notify us of their intention to contribute \$1,000 or more each Rotary year to the Annual Fund, the PolioPlus Fund, or an approved global grant.
+Recognition consists of a chevron-style pin and certificate provided by your district Paul Harris Society coordinator.